Cyriaque Lamar

 “Lina said you had dazz.”

-He picked up the simmering bat, and shook off the grit.
+He picked up his bat, and shook off the grit.

 “Until now, I’d never seen it myself.”